Iskriyana/nlp-product-sentiment-classification/README.md

 * My expectations were that a model with pre-trained embeddings in combination with an LSTM or Conv1D will outperform the rest.
 * My reasoning was that the pre-trained embeddings will enforce the generalisation while an LSTM or Conv1D will help capture the text sequence.
 * However, it turned out:
-    * that "homegrown" embeddings are better than pre-trained.
+    * that for this particular data set "homegrown" embeddings are better than pre-trained.
 This can be explained by the small amount of data and the tech concentrated nature of the text descriptions.
 These "specificities" were better captured by training the data's own embeddings (that is why also "homegrown").
     * that bag-of-words is better than any model with embeddings.
 This for me was the biggest surprise.
 After a discussion with a mentor of mine an explanation can be that due to the short length of the text descriptions and relatively "loose" way of writing them, semantics and text structure do not play a significant role.
 Much more important is, if a word is present, which is what bag-of-words captures.

 #### Non-Text Part
 * The Model achieves 72% F1 on test data
 * This is most probably due to the fact that there is only one feature and little data
-* However, it still performed better than the baseline model in terms of val_accuracy and val_f1
 * Therefore, it was picked to be used in the multi-input model

 #### Multi-Input Model